kryoz/llama-strix-halo/README.md

 4. Reboot and choose to boot from USB
 5. Select EFI Shell in the Clover UI
 6. At the shell select USB drive with command `FS1:` or `FS0:`
-7. Lookup a command for flashing in the .nsh script like `cat AfiFlash.nsh`
+7. Lookup a command for flashing in the .nsh script like `cat AXB35-02_BIOS_UpdateEFI.nsh`
-8. Type the command  (mine was `AfuEfix64.efi AXB3502111.bin /p /b /n /r /k /l /x /capsule /q` )
+8. Type the command to run (mine was `AfuEfix64.efi AXB3502111.bin /p /b /n /r /k /l /x /capsule /q` )
 9. Don't touch anything and pray :) Very scary part really.
 10. No, it's not all over :) After all is done goto BIOS and reset all settings to default.
 11. Reboot and goto BIOS again.
 Now you can select UMA 1Gb.